 Step 3: Back up what’s left

 Now you’re left with the files you actually care about.
-Ask yourself this: Do you really need them all stored right there on your desktop?
+Ask yourself this: Do you need them all stored right there on your desktop?
 There’s a good chance the answer is “no.”

-Backing up all your files might sound daunting, but our sponsor IDrive really does make it easy.
+Backing up all your files might sound daunting, but our sponsor IDrive does make it easy.
 You can manage everything from a computer, tablet or smartphone, and all your files and folders are synced in real-time.

-And even better, it really is a bargain.
+And even better, it is a bargain.
 Right now, you can get 5 TB of cloud backup for 50% off.
 That’s less than $40 for an entire year of secure, encrypted data storage.

 Give it a try right now while you’re thinking about it.
 You’ll never go back to the so-called free services.
 Tap or click here to get 50% off a year of IDrive cloud backup.